 The cases for this function mean that diagonalSquares(x, y, d, rgb, n)

-.
-Succeeding squares will be offset by adding d/2
+rgb.
+Succeeding squares will be offset by adding d/2 to the

 each square will be centered on the upper-right corner of the previous